Medically reviewed by Aimee Paik, MD

 Like all medications, there are potential side effects that come with these treatments.
 For hormonal medications like spironolactone, you may experience mild headaches, irritability, and breast tenderness.
 For oral antibiotics, increased sun sensitivity, nausea, and stomach upset are potential side effects.

-Your dermatologists will provide any information you need to know about side effects and detailed instructions for use.
+Your dermatology provider will provide any information you need to know about side effects and detailed instructions for use.
 It's important to read your entire medication guide before starting treatment.

 If you have any questions or experience an adverse effect from your medications, we always recommend reaching out to your dermatologist or healthcare provider at any time.

-As mentioned earlier, all prescription acne treatments must be prescribed by a doctor or dermatologist.
+As mentioned earlier, all prescription acne treatments must be prescribed by a dermatologist or healthcare provider.
 You can visit your local derm to see if you're a good candidate for oral or topical medication, or you can visit Apostrophe.com to start an online derm visit.

-At Apostrophe, we prescribe oral and topical treatments to effectively target body and facial acne, signs of aging, acne scars, rosacea, and more.
-If you're looking for an easy, convenient way to get expert treatment for your skin, we've got you covered.
+Through Apostrophe, you'll get access to oral and topical treatments to effectively target body and facial acne, signs of aging, acne scars, rosacea, and more.
+If you're looking for a simple, convenient way to get access to expert treatment for your skin, we've got you covered.

-You'll receive a customized treatment plan crafted by a board-certified dermatologist.
+You'll receive a customized treatment plan crafted by an expert dermatology team.
 We even deliver your treatments directly to your door - no in-person derm visits or trips to the pharmacy needed.
 Get started on your skincare journey today!

 Read More